 There is no doubt graduates with an MBA in healthcare are poised to launch themselves into a great career.
 Some jobs that benefit from an MBA in healthcare include, but are not limited to, the following: hospital chief executive officer, hospital chief financial officer, hospital administrators, product managers (especially in pharmaceuticals), medical practice managers, and more.

 Thinking outside the box also pays off, both financially and with doing good for the world.
 An example of how business and healthcare overlap and work together to provide services and fulfill the needs of people is the work that Edward Booty does for Allied World Healthcare (AWH).
-Having worked in consulting and later the National Health Service in his native UK, he then decided to leave for Asia and start AWH, which connects underserved communities to essential healthcare support and services, using a range of offline-first Android apps (Curis) to enable members of the community to become 'navigators' of local services and support.
+Having worked in consulting and later the National Health Service in his native UK, he then decided to leave for Southeast Asia and start AWH, which connects underserved communities to essential healthcare support and services, using a range of offline-first Android apps (Curis) to enable members of the community to become 'navigators' of local services and support.
 The organization collects data to understand community needs and creates an affordable marketplace of products and services for the world’s poorest that fills gaps in public sector health delivery.

 "We have created employment in our communities as our access managers are hired from the communities, to conduct health data collection and provide a local support channel, which is then consolidated and sent to the healthcare professionals to design programmes and events," he told The Business Times.
 "I'm pretty fixated on not taking grants and focusing on shared value for patients, public sector and private sector.
 We have to be sustainable from the outset as there is a huge ethical requirement when you enter such communities.
 Shutting the company down when funding runs out ends up creating a problem as these people don't have the tools to plug that gap you left."